Samsung/Dexter/project/dexter-monitor/readme.txt

 dexter-monitor is to monitor web servers and check if the server is alive

 * how to use
-0. install modules for node
+0. install modules for node (tested on v4.2.1)
  - $ npm install

 1. write config.json file